Winning cybersecurity warfare is the ultimate millstone for CISOs

 Which group will have the advantage is split, Lacey said.

-But AI technology means "we're going to be buried in disinformation," he said, putting CISOs in the business of disinformation prevention.
+AI technology also means "we're going to be buried in disinformation," he said, putting CISOs in the business of disinformation prevention.
 The ability to navigate those risks in the current state of cybersecurity "we are in no way prepared for," he said.

 Andrea Fox is senior editor of Healthcare IT News.